 How to Follow Up emails in Outlook

-Gmail has a similar feature, Snooze, which can remind you about the emails on the chosen date.
-The same can be achieved in Outlook as well.
-Let us see how to how to send automatic follow up emails using the Follow Up feature in Outlook for IMAP, Microsoft accounts & Business Exchange accounts
+Let us see how to how to send follow-up emails using the Follow Up feature in Outlook for IMAP, Microsoft accounts & Business Exchange accounts

 - Open Outlook and select the email you want to follow up.